 Combattimento plays music from the Baroque period.
 Known and unknown works from the 17th- and 18th-century baroque music form the core of our repertoire, especially the styles in which fantasy and movement play a major role.
 Members of Combattimento, each with soloistic qualities contribute a wealth of knowledge and experience with them and want to share with you here in the audience.
 Together we form a tight ensemble that has worked for years and continues to work on its own sound and playing style: energetic, fiery, style conscious.

 The ensemble plays on modern instruments, in the belief that the sound intensity of this better reflects the listening practice of contemporary concertgoers.
-We look through modern spectacles to baroque music and then make new discoveries.
-This is mainly an experimental affair which takes shape during rehearsals.
+They look through modern spectacles to baroque music and then make new discoveries.
+This is mainly an experimental affair that takes shape during rehearsals.

 “Double Violin Concerto” is perhaps one of the most famous works by Bach and considered among the best examples of the work of the late Baroque period.
 Bach wrote it between 1717 and 1723 when he was the Kapellmeister at the court of Anhalt-Köthen, Germany.
 Later in 1739, in Leipzig, he created an arrangement for two harpsichords, transposed into C minor, BWV 1062.
 In addition to the two soloists, the concerto is scored for strings and basso continuo.